Certificate IV in Hospitality

 These shifts provide students with a variety of opportunities to be able to apply their skills and gain some real-world experiences, in addition to completing the formal workplace assessment elements of the qualification.

-Graduates who complete their Certificate IV in Hospitality will be competent in the responsible service of alcohol, food safety supervisor, and first aid certificates, to go with their well-developed bartending, coffee making and food and beverage service skills.
+Graduates who complete their Certificate IV in Hospitality will be competent in the responsible service of alcohol and food safety supervisor, to go with their well-developed bartending, coffee making and food and beverage service skills.
 They will have the leadership skills to manage and lead others within a business, along with a grounding in the financial and operational foundations of running a leading hospitality venue.

 The course structure allows for repeated practice of practical skills, continually building on existing skills to help develop both confidence and professionalism.
 The confidence and skills our graduates attain will allow them to operate independently or with limited guidance from others, and use their discretion to solve non-routine problems in the workplace.